-The applicant proposes that a reduction in separation distance could be permitted when an intervening arterial or collector street exists between the proposed "Vehicle Sales and Service" use and the school, daycare center, residential use, or vacant land in a residential zoning district.
-The applicant contends that this acknowledges that arterial or collector streets by nature provide separation between lands and such streets inherently have impacts on adjacent properties, including traffic, sound and light.
-The proposed amendment reduces the minimum separation when this condition is met to 100 feet, and to 50 feet when an enhanced landscape buffer is provided (except for the automobile repair and servicing use where the minimum separation is proposed to not be reduced to less than 100 feet).
+The first condition that would permit a reduction is when an intervening arterial or collector street exists between the proposed "vehicle sales and services" use and the school, day care center, residential use, or vacant land in residential zone districts.
+This acknowledges that arterial or collector streets by nature provide separation between lands and such streets inherently have impacts on adjacent properties, including traffic, sound and light.
+The proposed amendment reduces the minimum separation when this condition is met to 100 feet and 50 feet when an enhanced landscaped buffer is provided (except in the automobile repair and servicing use where the minimum separation is proposed to not reduce to less than 100 feet).

-The second condition that would permit a reduction in separation is when the "Vehicle Sales and Service" use fronts US Hwy 441.
-The City has established US Hwy 441 as a commercial corridor, thereby directing commercial development to occur along this roadway.
-The applicant contends that by reducing the separation requirement, the City will maximize existing and future land use patterns along this corridor, which promotes a planned and logical development pattern.
-The proposed amendment reduces the minimum separation when this condition is met to 100 feet and 50 feet when an enhanced landscape buffer is provided (except in the automobile repair and servicing use where the minimum separation is proposed to not reduce to less than 100 feet).
+The second condition that would permit a reduction is when the proposed use fronts U.S. Hwy 441.
+The City has established U.S. Hwy 441 as a commercial corridor, thereby directing commercial development to occur along this roadway.
+By reducing the separation requirement, the City is maximizing existing and future land use patterns along this corridor, which promotes a planned and logical development pattern.
+The proposed amendment reduces the minimum separation when this condition is met to 100 feet and 50 feet when an enhanced landscaped buffer is provided (except in the automobile repair and servicing use where the minimum separation is proposed to not reduce to less than 100 feet).